gvwilson/thirdbit/src/fiction/bear/index.md

 then sighed and took the hand Noxy offered and clambered up to sit beside her.
 He swallowed loudly as Cloak began to rise.

-"Keep your eyes peeled," Noxy told him.
+"You're being very brave," Noxy told him.
-"No, closer to the edge.
-Don't worry, Cloak won't let you fall."

-They cleared the rooftops a moment later.
+"You sound like my mother," Mope replied.
+Noxy mind-heard Cloud's muted protest as the troll's fingers dug into him.

+Noxy stood up once they were above the rooftops.
+From up here the town's growth was as clear as the rings on a tree.
+Streets led to the Dog Market, which in turn was centered on the river dock.
+The houses closest to the market were crowded shoulder to shoulder, two stories tall and roofed with wooden shingles.
+The larger homes of the town's wealthier merchants stood closer to the garrison house, with tiled roofs and neatly-tended ornamental gardens.
 "Do you see anything?" she asked.

-"Only the insides of my eyelids," the troll replied.
+"Only the insides of my eyelids," Mope replied.
-Taking a deep breath, he opeed his eyes and looked down.
+Taking a deep breath, he opened his eyes.
 "What am I supposed to be looking for?"

 "I don't know," Noxy said.
-"Anything at all."
+"Anything out of the ordinary."

-They flew in a slow circle over Apple Bridge, scanning the town for some sign of the missing princess.
+They flew in a slow circle over Apple Bridge, scanning the town.
 People were dumping slop buckets in the drains, opening the awnings over their shops, and putting out pots of flowers or pieces of dayglass to catch the morning sun, just as they did on every other morning.

 Here and there,
 though,
-she saw knots of activity as soldiers in uniform knocked on doors and asked their questions.
+Noxy saw knots of activity as soldiers in uniform knocked on doors and asked their questions.
 There were more soldiers by the river dock.
 One boatman was gesticulating angrily, pointing at his barge and the river in obvious exasperation.
-Noxy couldn't hear what he was saying, but she had been on enough flights with Aft to fill in his words:
+She couldn't hear what he was saying, but she could imagine it:
 I have a schedule, you're costing me money, I've told you everything I know.

-"Look!"
+"Look there!"
 Mope said excitedly.
-"Over there!"
+"By the brewer's!"

 Noxy tried to follow his pointing finger.
 "Where?
 What do you see?"

 "Those soldiers—they've got someone with them!
-And they're heading straight for the garrison!"
+And they're heading for the garrison!"
 Sure enough,
 two soldiers on horseback were trotting back to the garrison house with a third man on a stocky pony between them.

-Noxy leaped nimbly off Cloak as they touched down and raced across the courtyard without waiting for Mope.
+Noxy leaped nimbly off Cloak as they touched down in the courtyard and ran to Thokmay without waiting for Mope.
 "What's happened?" the prince demanded.
 "Did you find her?"

-"No, but someone's coming up the road," Noxy said breathlessly.
+"No, but someone's found something," Noxy said breathlessly.
-A moment later the door swung open.
+A moment later the door in the gate opened.
-Sergeant Gyalpa strode in with two soldiers and a middle-aged man with long, greasy hair behind him.
+Sergeant Gyalpa strode in with two soldiers and a middle-aged man with long, greasy hair.

 "Honored," Sergeant Gyalpa saluted.
 "This is Dobchang.